Morpho-lang/morpho/help/field.md

 ## Grade
 [taggrade]: # (grade)

-To create fields that include grades other than just vertices, use the `grade` option to `Field`.
-This can be just a grade index,
+An integer `grade=N` with `N>=1` creates a piecewise-constant `CG0` field on that grade:

     var f = Field(mesh, 0, grade=2)

-which creates an empty field with `0` for each of the facets of the mesh `mesh`.
+Each facet then stores one value, initialized to `0`. `grade=0` is the same as the default `CG1` vertex field.

+A function passed with `grade=N` is sampled at the nodes of that space (the element centroid for `CG0`), not at the mesh vertices.

 You can store more than one item per element by supplying a list to the `grade` option indicating how many items you want to store on each grade.
 For example,

     var f = Field(mesh, 1.0, grade=[0,2,1])

 stores two numbers on the line (grade 1) elements and one number on the facets (grade 2) elements.
 Each number in the field is initialized to the value `1.0`.
+A list also opts out of a finite element space.

 ## Shape
 [tagshape]: # (shape)